jiewpeng/useful-stuff/install-adfs/README.md

 Now we should be able to use RSAT to add the FS role.

 1. We need an SSL cert because FS uses HTTPS to transport the claims.
 Since this is a lab environment, we can use openssl to do it.
-I would use a Docker container, install openssl on it and then use it from there.
+I would use a [Docker](https://www.docker.com/) container, install openssl on it and then use it from there.
 For example, we can launch a container using `docker run --rm -it -v "${PWD}:/work" nginx /bin/bash`, and within it run:

 ```bash
 apt-get update && apt-get install -y openssl
 openssl req -config /work/.conf -new -x509 -sha256 -newkey rsa:2048 -nodes -keyout /work/server.key -days 365 -out /work/server.crt
 openssl pkcs12 -export -out /work/server.pfx -inkey /work/server.key -in /work/server.crt  # convert to pfx format
 ```

+Alternatively, you can also download [OpenSSL for Windows](https://slproweb.com/products/Win32OpenSSL.html) and use it.

 Before that, we need to create a `req.cnf` file in the current directory **on the host**.
 What is important here is the CN, DNS.1 and DNS.2 lines.
 ```